Introduction to the philosophy

 The name 'nurse' specifies that nursing is distinctively different from medicine.
 Nursing is a nurturing, relational profession concerned with protecting people from harm and fostering their healing and health within the context of nurse-patient relationships.

-In keeping with the NANDA-ITM terminology (Gallagher-Lepak 2014) used in Careful Nursing, nurses act to provide a healing milieu or culture for sick, injured and vulnerable individuals, families and communities.
-Nurses diagnose and intervene to alleviate undesirable human responses to vulnerability and illness and their consequences.
-Nurses also diagnose opportunities to enhance healing and foster human flourishing.
+In keeping with the NANDA-I nursing diagnosis terminology (Gallagher-Lepak 2014) used in Careful Nursing, nurses act to provide a healing milieu or culture for sick, injured and vulnerable individuals, families and communities.
+Nurses diagnose and intervene to alleviate undesirable human responses to illness, injury, vulnerability and life process problems.
+Nurses also diagnose and treat patient readiness to enhance health and well-being and foster their flourishing as human persons.

 Based on the Careful Nursing understanding of the aim and responsibility of nursing we have asked philosophy how we can think about human beings and human relationships in ways that are consistent with nursing (see Introduction to Overview).